 - Return the completed warranty card to the manufacturer.
-This may help “flag it” it a thief ever sends it in the maintenance.
+This may help “flag it” if a thief ever sends it in for maintenance.

 - If privately owned make sure the laptop is covered by the homeowner's insurance policy.
 A rider or special insurance policy may be needed.

-- Even in a locker vehicle, never leave a laptop in plain sight.
+- Even in a locked vehicle, never leave a laptop in plain sight.

 - Do not prop open your door.